zestor/CRMExpert/README.md

 7. A human is checking the chat answers JSON files to make sure they are the best answers.
 Or even better preloading the directory based on a good source such as consultant answers to Email request/response, Slack request/response threads, Salesforce Support Case request/response, etc...

 # Future:
-## Simultaneous query Google for user question
+## Simultaneous query search engines for user question
-- Collect Google urls
+- Collect search engine urls
 - Filter out garbage urls, not relevant, have no parseable content, etc...
 - Collect text content from urls
 - Summarize with OpenAI